Things nerds commonly have, but I don’t

 • Instagram ➡ Account closed.
 Attempted Pixelfed, but it's too buggy.

-• WhatsApp ➡ I use it mostly because everyone is on it, but I use Signal with security concerned minds.
+• WhatsApp ➡ I use it mostly because everyone is on it, but I use Signal instead ideally.

 • SensCritique ➡ Account closed due to their authoritarian moderators.